farukcolak53/Succulent-Shop/README.md

 # Succulent Shop

 An educational project for Trendyol Android Bootcamp 2021<br/>
-This is a cumulative project, every incoming assignment is added to the previous work.
+This is a cumulative and individual project, every incoming assignment is added to the previous work.

 ## Assignment #1: Create Signup Screen UI
  ### Todo